oracle/graalpy-extensions/DEVELOPMENT.md

 The whole execution of the tests is wrapped in Maven goal `exec:java@integration-tests`, which passes some necessary arguments to the test driver Python script.
-One can pass additional arguments for the unittest framework using system property `integration.test.args`, for example, tests to execute or verbosity level.
+One can pass additional arguments for the unittest framework using system property `integration.tests.args`, for example, tests to execute or verbosity level.